 These herbs, like black cohosh, contain estrogenic components produced by plants.
 They treat hormonal imbalance by introducing plant-based estrogens into the body.
 Unfortunately, as a result of introducing outside hormones, a woman’s body may become less capable of producing estrogen on its own.
 This causes a further decrease of the body’s own hormone levels.

 - Hormone-regulating supplements.

 These herbs don’t contain any estrogen.
 They stimulate a woman’s own hormone production by nourishing the pituitary and endocrine glands, causing them to produce natural hormones more efficiently.
 This results in balanced estrogen, progesterone, and testosterone levels.
 These supplements, such as Macafem, are considered the safest and most natural way to treat the symptoms of hormonal imbalance.

 A combination of lifestyle changes and alternative medicine is usually the most effective treatment method for hormonal imbalance.

 A safe way for treating hormonal imbalance:

 Non-estrogenic herbs are the most effective solution for hormonal imbalance, featuring the added bonuses of low cost and no side effect.Macafem, for example, is an excellent non-estrogenic herb; instead of introducing foreign hormones into the body, Macafem stimulates the endocrine system into producing the necessary hormones naturally

 This is what makes Macafem so unique.
 Click on the following link if you want to learn more about Macafem.

 This article presents bioidentical hormone compounding, explaining how this menopause treatment is tailored to a woman’s personal hormone deficiencies and why it is a smoother process than traditional HRT.
-Click here to read whether the risks, including unregulated pharmacies, are worth the benefits; plus which other treatments are available (...)
+Also, explains the risks, including unregulated pharmacies, are worth the benefits; plus which other treatments are available to relieve menopause (...)